chriskillpack/modplayer/README.md

-# MOD player
+# MOD and S3M player

 _Work in progress_

-A Go package to play [MOD](<https://en.wikipedia.org/wiki/MOD_(file_format)>) files.
+A Go package to play [MOD](<https://en.wikipedia.org/wiki/MOD_(file_format)>) and [S3M](https://en.wikipedia.org/wiki/S3M) files.

-Back in the mid-90's I was active in the PC demoscene and always relied on other people's MOD player code for the music.
+Back in the mid-90's I was active in the PC demoscene and always relied on other people's player code for the music.
 I never knew how they worked, so I decided many many years later to sit down and code one.

-Right now only MOD files are supported.
-I hope to add support for S3M files (ScreamTracker 3) in the future.
+Right now only MOD and S3M files are supported, with S3M support being very incomplete.

 # Usage

 The package consists of two main parts, a `Song` and a `Player`.
-The `Song` struct represents a parsed MOD file, use `NewSongFromBytes` to parse a byte slice holding a MOD file into a `Song`.
+The `Song` struct represents a parsed MOD or S3M file, use `NewMODSongFromBytes` or `NewS3MSongFromBytes` to parse a byte slice holding a music file into a `Song`.
+Use the correct function for the file type.
 With a `Song` you can create a `Player` instance.
 Then call `GenerateAudio` on the `Player` instance to generate raw audio output which you send to an audio device (the `modplay` command) or serialize to disk (the `modwav` command).

 # Build